rob-ng15/Silice-Playground/DE10NANO+ULX3S/README.md

 * GPU
 * - Complete line drawing - STEEP lines do not work
-* - DEBUG rectangle drawing
 * - BLITTER
-* - - 1 bit 16x16 blitter from a configurable 256 16 x 16 tilemap
-* - - 10 bit { Arrrgggbbb } 16 x 16 blitter from a configurable 64 16 x 16 tilemap (16384 * 10 bit, might be too big for the blockram)
+* - - 10 bit { Arrggbb } 16 x 16 blitter from a configurable 64 16 x 16 tilemap (16384 * 7 bit, might be too big for the blockram)

 * VECTOR LIST
 * - Provide a list of (up to 16) vertices for each vector